ratatui/ratatui/CONTRIBUTING.md

 Make sure to highlight changes which may need additional attention or you are uncertain about.
 Any idea with a large scale impact on the crate or its users should ideally be discussed in a "Feature Request" issue beforehand.

+## Committing

+To avoid any issues that may arrise with the CI/CD by not following the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) syntax, we recommend to install [Commitizen](https://commitizen-tools.github.io/commitizen/).\
+By using this tool you automatically follow the configuration defined in [.cz.toml](.cz.toml).

 ## Continuous Integration

 We use Github Actions for the CI where we perform the following checks: